-Guns, Gams and Gumshoes: The site my former-P.I.-partner, now a criminal defense attorney, and real-life husband and I write — lots of tips for writers writing sleuths.
+Guns, Gams and Gumshoes: My PI partner’s and my site.
+Lots of tips for writers writing sleuths.

 Diligentia Group: The site is for a boutique investigations firm, but its articles are beyond boutique.
-Brian Willingham, CFE, the president of Diligentia Group writes informative articles about background, fraud and legal investigations.
-Here, for example, is an infographic that offers a conceptual investigative overview: “A Private Detective’s Approach to Intelligence Gathering”
+Brian Willingham, CFE, the president of Diligentia Group writes informative articles about background, fraud, and legal investigations.

 A sampling of nonfiction books on private investigations:

 How to Write a Dick: A Guide for Writing Fictional Sleuths.
 My husband and I have taught numerous workshops and online classes on private investigations to writers, which we compiled into this nonfiction book.

 The Complete Idiot’s Guide to Private Investigating, Third Edition: By one of the best in the business, Steven Kerry Brown, former FBI special agent and veteran private investigator.
 By the way, he also writes private eye novels.